Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Discussion and Conclusions

 \section{Discussion and Conclusions}

 {Extreme values of \PMp{} air pollution pose significant risks to public health, particularly in urban regions like Greater London.
 Accurate, local-scale measurement of \PMp{} is crucial for managing public exposure and mitigating harm.
-However, the limited spatial coverage of observation networks and the over-smoothing of remote-sensing data challenge the accuracy of pollution assessments.
+However, the limited spatial coverage of observation networks and the over-smoothing of gridded reanalysis products challenge the accuracy of pollution assessments.
 Our ExDF model addresses these challenges by fusing datasets to produce a spatially complete and temporally detailed representation of \PMp{} concentrations.}

-{The ExDF model extends the data fusion framework of \citet{wilkie_nonparametric_2019} to integrate \emph{in situ} and remote-sensing data for \PMp{} concentrations.
+{The ExDF model extends the data fusion framework of \citet{wilkie_nonparametric_2019} to integrate \emph{in situ} and gridded CAMSRA background data for \PMp{} concentrations.
 Specifically, it links the two datasets through the scale parameter of the \dGPD{} by employing a flexible regression framework with parameters { that vary in time and space}.
 Unlike existing models that use EVT for data fusion, the ExDF model retains information about the time of a threshold exceedance by {censoring and }accounting for non-threshold exceedances.
-As such, the approach is the symbiotic combination of two mechanisms.
-The first models the probability of a threshold exceedance in the \emph{in situ} data using the occurrence of a threshold exceedance in the remote-sensing data and classifies observations at each time point as threshold and non-threshold exceedances.
-The second uses a GLM framework to predict an exceedance \emph{in situ} given that one has been observed in the remote-sensing data.
-Despite its strengths, the model's reliance on threshold exceedances in the remote-sensing data presents a limitation, as it struggles to predict exceedances in \emph{in situ} data when they are absent in the remote-sensing observations.
+Despite its strengths, the model's reliance on threshold exceedances in the gridded reanalysis field presents a limitation, as it struggles to predict exceedances in \emph{in situ} data when they are absent in the gridded data.
 Reassessing and incorporating additional covariates, such as those identified by \citet{jin_machine_2022} (e.g., dew point temperature, humidity, vegetation indices, and drought indices), could enhance the predictive performance.}